psouranis/psouranis.github.io/_posts/2025-03-05-pruning-techniques.md

 We observed that L1 unstructured pruning excelled at maintaining accuracy, while structured methods offer potential speedups with careful application.
 Fine-tuning proved essential for recovering performance after pruning, and iterative approaches hold promise for further optimization.

-While L1 unstructured pruning showed strong results, the sensitivity of different model layers underscores the need for tailored pruning strategies.
-The field continues to advance, with future research likely to focus on more intelligent automation of the pruning process.

 Ultimately, pruning is a key tool in the ongoing effort to deploy powerful AI models efficiently across various platforms.
-This journey of optimization is crucial for building more sustainable and accessible AI systems.

 You can find the code available here: [Github](https://github.com/psouranis/pruning)